yang967/ChatGPTNPCBehavior/README.md

 + CollectSection: CollectionSection should return the message that you want to add to the Start Prompt.

 GoToBehavior is also a demo Section class.
 It not only add the go to [position] behavior to the NPC, but also add the position that an NPC can go to in the start prompt.
 You can use it as a reference when you feel confused.

+### OverrideSection

+Though Section allows you to add additional content to the start prompt, there could still exists undesired content in the initial start prompt based on your needs.
+OverrideSection allows you to directly overide certain part in the start prompt.
+The start prompt is divided into 4 sections:

++ Start: Define the information of this NPC, such as name and gender.
++ Behavior: Contain the behavior list of this NPC
++ BehaviorRule: Contain the rule for processing the behavior.
+The initial rule is ChatGPT can only return 1 behavior in each prompt.
++ CurrentStatus: Define the initial status of the NPC. e.g. If NPC is at home, then this can be "You are currently at Home".

+You can override any of the above 4 sections by using OverrideSection.